thomasabishop/eolas/Electronics_and_Hardware/Digital_circuits/Latches.md

 # Latches

-The combinatorial digital circuits we have looked at so far have been non-sequential.
+The **combinatorial digital circuits** we have looked at so far have been non-sequential.
 The outcome is a function of its immediate set of inputs and everything happens at once: there is no means of storing state for future use.
 In other words there is no _[memory](/Computer_Architecture/Memory/Memory.md)_.

-In contrast, a sequential digital circuit's output depends not only on its present set of inputs but also on past inputs to the circuit.
+In contrast, the output of a **sequential digital circuit** depends not only on its present set of inputs but also on past inputs to the circuit.
 It has some knowledge of its own previous state through the existence of memory.
 This can be implemented via components that allow for the **storage and retrieval of binary data**.

 ## What is a latch?